 In many churches, children either miss the beginning or the end of services for their Sunday School lessons because children (supposedly) cannot last the entire service without getting “antsy”.
 Additionally, parents show up late for liturgy on purpose, so the children need not be in church as long.
 But true Orthodox parents should strive to be there for the entire service, and should request that Sunday School take place either before or after Liturgy.
 This way, the baptized youth in the Church can worship with the rest of us and become comfortable in their Father’s house.

 Children need constant guidance to understand how to behave properly while in the church, during worship or otherwise.
 Here are some things to think about:

-Instead of removing the child from church, you can walk around with them in the nave and show them the church.
-This is a very good thing you can do with children between six to eighteen months old, and even those approaching three and four years old.
-So long as you do not go on or into the altar, you have absolute freedom to walk about the church with your child.
-Let them see, let them touch the icon and kiss it, let them encounter Christ.
+If your child becomes upset, and feeding/changing them doesn’t seem to help, try walking around throughout the temple with them.
+This works quite well with children between six to eighteen months old, and even those approaching three and four years old.
+So long as you do not go on or into the altar, you have absolute freedom to walk about the church with your child during the service.
+Let them see, let them touch the icons and kiss them, let them encounter Christ.
 Remind your baptized child that Jesus lives inside her and loves her.